hdlinhnguyen/Asset-management-with-alternative-data-sets/README.md

 **NEW UPDATE: currently improving this project by adding the LLMs to obtain a structured, queryable view of financial trends.**

 This side project goes over multiple application examples in academic articles to see how media drived-data can help in predicting financial market variables (trading volume, risk, future stock returns).
+Explored how media-driven and alternative datasets (news, satellite, search trends) can predict market variables such as trading volume, volatility, and stock returns.
+Combined feature extraction, sentiment indicators, and regression models to generate actionable insights for portfolio management and market timing strategies.

+ 🚀 Tech stack: Python (pandas, scikit-learn), NLP, financial modeling, data visualization

 ## Objective:
 - Reproduce the result of the relevant papers, such as [Predicting Performance Using Consumer Big Data](https://scholar.harvard.edu/files/kenfroot/files/Predicting_Performance_Using_Consumer_Big_Data-Aug18.2021.pdf), etc;